spatie/enum/docs/usage/4-overriding-enum-labels.md

 Note that `label` is a read-only property, it cannot be changed.

-You may also return a closure to derive the enum value from the method name.
+You may also return a closure to derive the enum label from the method name.

 ```php
 /**